 What is more critical, the cell size or sensor size?

 In general, the size of the sensor is more important.

 An image generated by a large sensor will have higher quality (higher SNR) than the same image generated by a small sensor (lower SNR).

 Think that we are talking in statistical terms.

-There will be specific scenes in which a large high resolution sensor (small cells) does not take advantage of this advantage, for example it occurs to me in images in which dark tones and few textures dominate.
+There will be specific scenes in which a sizeable high-resolution sensor (small cells) does not take advantage of this advantage; for example, it occurs to me in images in which dark tones and few textures dominate.

-In those scenes a smaller sensor but with larger cells (lower resolution) is possible to achieve a more uniform and apparently cleaner image.
+A smaller sensor but larger cells (lower resolution) can achieve a more uniform and cleaner image in those scenes.

 Another common mistake is to analyze or compare images at the pixel level (pixel peeping), especially when comparing images with different resolutions.